Marquis de Sade — "It is not by the means of a religion that we can conquer nature, but by the mean…"

 "My only regret is that I was born into a world of cowards, who tremble at the sight of truth."

-"The greatest pleasure is to be hated."
+"The greatest pleasure is to be free from all constraints."

 French aristocrat-libertine whose name became 'sadism' and whose novels test the limits of Enlightenment liberalism's 'do as you will' axiom.
 Closely associated with Pierre Choderlos de Laclos (Les Liaisons dangereuses author).
 For an intellectual contrast, see Immanuel Kant, German Enlightenment philosopher of the categorical imperative — Sade and Kant published in the same decades; Kant's 'treat others as ends, never means' is the systematic ethical opposite of Sade's libertine instrumentalism — the two roads philosophy took out of Enlightenment freedom.